Robust Improvement of the Age of Information by Adaptive Packet Coding: Introduction

 The proposed metrics based on $\mathcal(l)_p$ norms provide a framework to optimize the coding and scheduling depending on the desired level of delay sensitivity.
 However, when timeliness of information is the objective, optimizing the network with respect to throughput or delay may not be equivalent to optimizing the network with respect to AoI metrics.
+In this work, we capture the delay-throughput trade-off through the characterization of AoI, and use the timeliness metrics to guide the design of a robust and efficient coding scheme.
 We highlight that the AoI encompasses the effects of throughput and delay, in addition to the effect of admission control in regulating the rate at which information is injected into the network.
 For example, a node may have outdated information about a process of interest if update messages are not available to be injected in the network.
 In this case, even if the delays are small, the AoI at the destination node would be large.
 Hence, characterizing the AoI is important to optimize the system when the application requires timely information.

 In this paper, we study the intricate relationships between AoI, per-packet delay, and throughput metrics, and demonstrate that adaptive network coding promotes a significant AoI performance improvement that is robust with respect to variations of channel conditions and network topology.
 In a network of erasure channels, packets are combined using random linear network coding (RLNC) at the source and sent towards a destination that is interested in fresh information of decoded packets and sends ACKs reaching back the source after a feedback delay.
 The source can control the packet admission and the number of packets to be encoded in each transmission for timely information delivery.
-In this setting, we provide closed form expressions for the Average and Peak AoI as functions of the design parameters for the admission control and adaptive coding schemes, the feedback delay, and the maximum rate that can be achieved from the source to the destination through different networks, ranging from single-hop to multi-hop and multi-path.
+In this setting, our contribution is to provide closed form expressions for the Average and Peak AoI as functions of the design parameters for the admission control and adaptive coding schemes, the feedback delay, and the maximum rate that can be achieved from the source to the destination through different networks, ranging from single-hop to multi-hop and multi-path.
 We demonstrate that adaptive coding sustains a robust improvement in the presence of changes in channel conditions and network topology.

 The rest of the paper is organized as follows.
 Section II describes the adaptive coding scheme that we consider in this paper.
 Section III presents the timeliness performance metrics.
 Section IV analyzes performance trade-offs for both point-to-point communications and multi-hop line networks.
 Section V presents numerical results.
 Section VI concludes the paper.